 g) pro-activity rather than reactivity

-Accordingly:
+Accordingly,

 The Board will cultivate a sense of group responsibility.
 The Board, not the staff, will be responsible for excellence in governing.
 The Board will be the initiator of policy, not merely a reactor to staff initiatives.
 The Board will not use the expertise of individual members to substitute for judgement of the Board, although the expertise of individual members may be used to enhance the understanding of the Board as a body.